Charles van Lerberghe: Work

 My hair, long, golden and unbound.

 The lyrics of Entrevisions are simple in form and language, but have a limited range of effects.
 Theirs is a pure poetry that owes nothing to rhetoric, everything to imaginative ingenuity.
 There, in the words of Fernand Séverin, "all is allusive, suggestive, fugitive impression, [making of the collection] one of the foremost examples of Symbolist poetry".

 Aesthetically, the poet was indebted to Henri Bergson's philosophical theory of duration, whose description of the existential state of impermanence inspired van Lerberghe to cultivate his vision of transient beauty.
-Maeterlinck was more sceptical in this instance, dismissing the unspecific vagueness and insipidity of the writing as abus d'eau de rose (so much rosewater).
+Maeterlinck was more sceptical in this instance, dismissing the unspecific vagueness and insipidity of the writing as abus d'eau de rose (so much rose water).

 Though van Lerberghe's next collection, Chanson d'Ève (1904), was programmatically planned, stylistically the poetry is much the same.
 "The lyrics are subjective and impressionistic…Image succeeds image: one is not sure exactly what the poet is talking about, but the enchantment is there."
 After a liminal "Prelude", the four sections into which the remaining 94 poems are divided are titled "First Words" (Premières paroles), "Temptation" (Tentation), "Transgression" (Faute) and "Twilight" (Crépuscule), through which Eve is followed from her innocent awakening in the Garden of Eden through her growth into mortal consciousness.
 Van Lerberghe's approach to the journey of his cosmic and pantheistic Eve is sympathetic and supportive, for by this time he was in reaction to Catholic doctrine and counted himself a disciple of Darwin.
 At the end, the guiltless song of Eve falls silent as she is reabsorbed into the universe from which she first emerged into individuality.

 Van Lerberghe's anticlericalism was carried over into the prose of his three-act satirical comedy Pan, published in February 1906 by Mercure de France, which celebrates the triumph of its protagonist's joyous paganism.
 The play, which has also been characterised as "half drama, half pantomime", was first given a Parisian production by Lugné-Poe in 1906, in which Colette was reported to have danced naked; and later that year it was performed in Brussels.
 Later it went on to achieve some success in Eastern Europe.
 There was a translation by S.A.
 Polyakov in 1908 in the Russian symbolist magazine, Vesy, followed by another into Ukrainian by Maksym Rylsky in 1918.
 The play appealed particularly to the new mood of resistance to established norms that followed the turmoil of World War 1.
 As well as Ukrainian performances in 1919, there was also a Czech performance that year.
 The staging of the play's Latvian translation in 1920 was also controversial, marked by adulation from the avant-garde and scandal among conservative members of the clergy.